Skip to Content

 Indigenous peoples, scholars, practitioners, and policy-makers are increasingly faced with dilemmas about rights, responsibilities and access to intellectual products associated with cultural heritage including research data, and use of artifact and site images.
 George Nicholas, Professor of Archaeology at Simon Fraser University, is leading an unprecedented international collaboration of archaeologists, lawyers, anthropologists, museum specialists, ethicists, policy makers, and Indigenous organizations, representing eight countries, working to explore and facilitate fair and equitable exchanges of knowledge relating to archaeology and cultural heritage.
 Composed of 50 researchers and 25 partnering organizations from Canada, Australia, United States, New Zealand, South Africa, Germany, England, and Switzerland, the project team received an award of $2.5 million from the Major Collaborative Research Initiatives program of Canada’s Social Sciences and Humanities Research Council.

 Approximately one-quarter of the project budget is reserved for student fellowships and research support, and one-quarter for community-based participatory research for community-based initiatives related to the project themes.
-The team will identify a range of intangible cultural heritage, intellectual property (IP) and ethical concerns faced by researchers, communities, and others, and use this information to generate ideas for norms of good practice and theoretical insights on the nature of knowledge, IP, and culture-based rights.
+The team will identify a range of intangible cultural heritage, IP and ethical concerns faced by researchers, communities, and others, and use this information to generate ideas for norms of good practice and theoretical insights on the nature of knowledge, IP, and culture-based rights.
 Areas of particular concern are research on and access to cultural material and cultural heritage sites – including implications of applying both Indigenous and Western legal frameworks – cultural tourism, censorship, commercial use of rock art and other images, open vs. restricted access to information, applications in new products, bioarchaeology and the uses of ancient genetic data, legal protections, and research permissions and protocols.
-The project will fund 15 community-based initiatives employing a community-based participatory research methodology, compile a web accessible knowledge base, and explore the implications of the empirical data for theory and policy in our topical working groups and publications.
+The project has funded 15 community-based initiatives employing a community-based participatory research methodology, and will compile a web accessible knowledge base, and explore the implications of the empirical data for theory and policy in our topical working groups and publications.
 The results will assist archaeologists, academic institutions, descendant communities, scholars, policy makers, and other stakeholders in negotiating more equitable and successful terms of research and heritage policies in the future.